deepmodeling/deepmd-kit/doc/freeze/freeze.md

 $ dp freeze -o graph.pb
 ```
 in the folder where the model is trained.
 The output database is called `graph.pb`.

+In [multi-task mode](../train/multi-task-training.md), this process will output several databases, each of which contains the common descriptor and
+one specific fitting net `fitting_key` and is called `graph_{fitting_key}.pb`.
+Those frozen models are exactly the same as single-task output with fitting net `fitting_key`.